Credit Management Made Easy

 Conclusion

 Auto Refill will work behind the scenes, pulling from your account-level credit balance, and allocating quota to the domains and services that need them.
 All you need to do is keep your account-level credit balance from dipping too low.
-You need to maintain enough credits to pay for all of the refills you have enabled.
+You need to maintain enough credit to pay for all of the refills you have enabled.

-If, by chance, you run out of account-level credits, Auto Refill will be suspended.
+If, by chance, you run out of account-level credit, Auto Refill will be suspended.
 (If you ever need to, you can visit our Knowledge Base to learn how to restart suspended Auto Refill services.)

 When you manage your account-level credit balance with Auto Refill, your services can be left to run without need of intervention.
 Free your mind to focus on other things!